munkireport/munkireport-php/app/modules/detectx/README.md

 DetectX Module
 ==============

-Module pulls data from DetectX results json.
-It does not **run** DetectX, admins are responsible for creating their own launch daemon that runs DetectX and provides the results data to:
+Module pulls data from DetectX Swift (requires Pro or Management License!) results `json`.
+It does not **run** DetectX!

+**Admins are responsible for creating their own launch daemon that runs DetectX and provides the results data to:**
 ```
 /usr/local/munki/preflight.d/cache/detectx.json
 ```